National Thanksgiving Turkey Presentation

 The National Thanksgiving Turkey Presentation is a ceremony that takes place at the White House every year shortly before Thanksgiving.
-The president of the United States is presented with a live domestic turkey by the National Turkey Federation (NTF), usually males of the Broad Breasted White variety.
+The president of the United States is presented with a live domestic turkey by the National Turkey Federation (NTF), usually a male of the Broad Breasted White variety.
 The early years also included a joint presentation with the Poultry and Egg National Board.

 The ceremony dates back to the 1940s; these turkeys were usually slaughtered and eaten (with some exceptions) prior to the 1970s, when it became standard practice to spare the turkey.
-During the Presidency of George H. W. Bush, it became a tradition (since carried on by all of Bush's successors) for the president to issue a ceremonial "pardon" to the turkey.
+During the presidency of George H. W. Bush, it became a tradition (since carried on by all of Bush's successors) for the president to issue a ceremonial "pardon" to the turkey.
 It is a tradition that the turkeys be picked from the chairperson of the NTF's home state, occasionally from the chair's own farm.